hlomphosibeko/lins-api/README.md

 * Manual testing structure that my Mentor advised me to check, I got from this site [Cushione](https://github.com/Cushione/fantastic-news/blob/main/manual_testing.md)
 * LanaD, an alumni, tested my the functionality of my project and sent feedback.
 * Vusi, a former CI student, tested the functionality of my project and gave feedback.
+* Jannick Leismann from Udemy with the process on how to create a quote form using React.
+[JannickLeismann](https://github.com/JannickLeismann)

 ## Media